Marker-Inc-Korea/AutoRAG/docs/source/troubleshooting.md

 ### The length or row is different from the original data

-When the length of result is different from the original data, it is often caused by the index.
+When the length of a result is different from the original data, it is often caused by the index.

 You must reset the index of your dataset before running AutoRAG.